Terms and definitions

 Authorized Signatory to Authorize Other Signatories

-Persons who are officers of specific entities (public/private) that banks can, on case by case basis, identify their powers by the following: approvals of the Ministry of Finance or the Saudi Arabian Monetary Authority, their job positions, appointment decisions, approvals of supervisory or concerned authorities, decisions of entities’ board of directors or owners, articles of associations of entities, commercial registers, job description (finance/human resources), powers of attorney, contracts entered into between banks and such entities, confirmation procedures set at the banks’ discretion, official seals or signature specimens.
+Persons who are officers of specific entities (public/private) that banks can, on case by case basis, identify their powers by the following: approvals of the Ministry of Finance or the Saudi Central Bank, their job positions, appointment decisions, approvals of supervisory or concerned authorities, decisions of entities’ board of directors or owners, articles of associations of entities, commercial registers, job description (finance/human resources), powers of attorney, contracts entered into between banks and such entities, confirmation procedures set at the banks’ discretion, official seals or signature specimens.

 This includes the father, mother, husband, wife, son and daughter.